emerbrito/Windows-Service-Plus/README.md

 Defaults are reasonable and will apply to most services but of course you can always change it to fit your needs

-Since we are using [TopShelf]( http://topshelf-project.com/), you get a service that is easier to test and deploy.
+Since the project is based on [TopShelf]( http://topshelf-project.com/) you get all the goodies the framework has to offer such as a service that is easier to test and deploy.
 Not to mention the hability to run and debug the service as a console application.

-You don't have to be know [TopShelf]( http://topshelf-project.com/) to take advantage of this project template but it is something worth checking.
+You don't have to be know [TopShelf]( http://topshelf-project.com/) to take advantage of this project template but it is definitelly something worth checking.

 ![Program Cs](images/intro.png)